energinet-open-incubator/innersource-collaboration/docs/guidelines/contribution_guidelines.md

 - Navigating to the pull request you want to review, from the list of open [Pull Request]s
 - In the pull request, click on the tab "Files changed"
- TODO: Image here
-- Hover over the line of code where you'd like to add a comment, or suggest a change and click the blue comment icon that appears.
+- Hover over the line of code where you'd like to add a comment, or suggest a change and click the blue ➕ icon that appears.

-  TODO: Image here

 - To add a comment or suggestion for multiple lines, click and drag to select the range of lines, then click the blue comment icon.
   - If you want to make a suggestion, you must click the square with a "+-" sign inside, in the top right corner of the comment box that appears.
-  TODO: add image
 - When you are done adding your comment or suggestion, you can either choose "Add Single Comment", if you only have one thing to add, or "Start a Review" if you want to add several comments and/or suggestions.

 ## Project Boards
 Everyone in the community can create and participate in using the Project boards in the _origin-collaboration_ repository, found under the [Projects] tab.